netdata/netdata/docs/guides/monitor/pi-hole-raspberry-pi.md

 You need to manually enable Netdata's built-in [temperature sensor collector](https://learn.netdata.cloud/docs/agent/collectors/charts.d.plugin/sensors) to start collecting metrics.

-> Netdata uses a few plugins to manage its [collectors](/collectors/REFERENCE.md), each using a different lanaguge: Go,
+> Netdata uses a few plugins to manage its [collectors](/collectors/REFERENCE.md), each using a different language: Go,
 > Python, Node.js, and Bash.
 While our Go collectors are undergoing the most active development, we still support the
 > other languages.
 In this case, you need to enable a temperature sensor collector that's written in Bash.